Thursday, September 29, 2011

 (analyzed in depth in a later post here)

-(These are trailers for a longer video, so perhaps I am suddenly going to see a nice consensual arrangement where these women worked out a bdsm contract to be tied up, but I doubt it.)
+(These are trailers for a longer video, so perhaps I am suddenly going to see a nice consensual arrangement where these women worked out a bdsm contract for blanket consent, but I doubt it.)

 Combichrist's "Throat Full of Glass"